-Substantial deficiencies and missing items in the application will lead to the exclusion of funding applications from further evaluation and rejection on formal grounds.
-The strict timelines of the call does not allow for proposals to be sent back to the applicants for improvements and supplements.
+Substantial deficiencies and missing sections in the application will lead to the exclusion of the application from further evaluation and rejection on formal grounds.
+The strict timelines of the call do not allow for proposals to be sent back to the applicants for amendments.